Two-Step Flow Theory: How Meaning (Not Just Messages) Spreads

 (https://i.guim.co.uk/img/media/b69532ab90005f61fd4a70c1fe4afdd9a4690b1e/0_97_3250_1951/master/3250.jpg?width=620&dpr=1&s=none&crop=none)

-Walk into many bookshops and you’ll meet “As seen on TikTok” displays.
-That shelf is the second step made visible.
-Here’s the path: publishers and retailers push titles into the stream; then a small cadre of BookTok creators—niche reviewers with consistent taste—turn a cover and a blurb into an emotional promise: who it’s for, what you’ll feel, which trope it scratches.
-Their short videos spark stitches, reading vlogs, group-chat debates, and bookstore tables; the narrative frame travels faster than any ad.
-UK reporting links this creator-led wave to a sharp rise in SFF/“romantasy” sales across 2024–2025, with Rebecca Yarros and others topping charts—evidence that curation plus conversation can move entire categories, not just individual titles.
+You can find “As seen on TikTok” displays in a lot of bookshops.
+That shelf shows the second step.
+Here’s how it works: publishers and stores put books into the stream, and then a small group of BookTok creators—niche reviewers with consistent taste—turn a cover and a blurb into an emotional promise: who it’s for, what you’ll feel, and which trope it scratches.
+Their short videos get people talking on group chats, in reading vlogs, and at bookshop tables.
+The story frame moves faster than any ad.
+UK news reports link this creator-led wave to a big jump in SFF and “romantasy” sales from 2024 to 2025, with Rebecca Yarros and others at the top of the charts.
+This shows that curation and conversation can move whole categories, not just single titles.

 Why it works—and where it bends the field

-Translation beats transmission.
-Ads and blurbs are thin signals; opinion leaders supply context (why this matters), credibility (why trust me), and community (where to talk about it).
-Algorithms amplify the middle layer.
-Platforms are unusually good at surfacing curators, which supercharges the “leader” role rather than replacing it.
-Frictionless action closes the loop: from a 30-second clip to “save,” “share,” “preorder,” or “library hold” in two taps.
-But concentrated influence can warp discovery.
-A few voices set taste, sidelining quieter authors and genres; micro-leaders sometimes propagate partial information (e.g., simplified views of publishing economics).
-For researchers and marketers, the metric isn’t just top-line sales; it’s downstream chatter—duets, annotations, staff-pick tables—because those artifacts show where the second step is genuinely happening.
-In other words, treat diffusion as a network problem, not a billboard problem.
+Translation is better than transmission.
+Ads and blurbs are weak signals.
+Opinion leaders give context (why this is important), credibility (why you should trust me), and community (where to talk about it).
+The middle layer gets stronger with algorithms.
+Platforms are great at finding curators, which makes the “leader” role even stronger instead of replacing it.
+Frictionless action closes the loop: you can go from a 30-second clip to “save,” “share,” “preorder,” or “library hold” in just two taps.
+But too much power can change how things are discovered.
+A few voices set the tone, leaving out quieter authors and genres.
+Micro-leaders sometimes spread incomplete information, like simplified views of how publishing works.
+For researchers and marketers, the metric isn’t just sales at the top; it’s also conversations that happen after the sale, like duets, annotations, and staff-pick tables.
+These things show where the second step is really happening.
+So, think of diffusion as a problem with networks, not billboards.

 Reference list